ccbogel/QualCoder/README.md

 It is best to run QualCoder inside a python virtual environment, so that the system installed python modules do not clash and cause problems.

-1. install vlc (download from site) or:
+1. REcommend that you install vlc (download from site) or:

 `sudo apt install vlc`